Alternating hemiplegia: Causes

 Note that this description is focused on alternating hemiplegia of childhood.
 Similar syndromes may develop following a brainstem infarction.

 The cause of alternating hemiplegia of childhood is the mutation of ATP1A3 gene.
 In a study of fifteen female and nine male patients with alternating hemiplegia, a mutation in ATP1A3 gene was present.
 Three patients showed heterozygous de-novo missense mutation.
 Six patients were found with de-novo missense mutation and one patient was identified with de-novo splice site mutation.
 De novo mutation is a mutation that occurs in the germ cell of one parent.
 Neither parent has the mutation, but it is passed to the child through the sperm or egg.

 Diagnosis

-There is no diagnostic test for alternating hemiplegia, which makes it very difficult to diagnose.
-Also, because alternating hemiplegia is extremely rare, it is frequently missed and the patient is often misdiagnosed.
-Proper diagnosis, however, is critical for early treatment of the disorder.
-There are many criteria that can help in the proper general diagnosis of alternating hemiplegia.

 Criteria for diagnosis

 First, the symptoms must be observed before the patient is 18 months of age.
 Second, there must be frequent episodes of hemiplegia, involving either side of the body.
 Third, other paroxysmal disorders including tonic attacks, dystonia, nystagmus, strabismus, dyspnoea, and other uncontrollable disorders are noticed to occur.
 Although common, the paroxysmal disorders involving the eye, nystagmus and strabismus, may not be apparent in older children and may not have been remembered in childhood so a lack of these symptoms does not rule out alternating hemiplegia.
 Fourth, all symptoms clear up directly after falling asleep and usually come back after waking during an attack.
 This occurrence is very indicative of alternating hemiplegia and as such those who display this are usually diagnosed with probable alternating hemiplegia.
 Fifth, indications of developmental delays, learning disability, or neurological irregularities are present.
 These issues may not be obvious in very young patients; however, it appears in almost all older patients.
 The final criteria before a diagnosis of alternating hemiplegia can be made is that all of these symptoms must not be due to another disorder.
 If the symptoms can be attributed to another disease or disorder, then a definitive diagnosis is difficult to make.